richardschoen/iforgit/knowledge/STRSEUARC.md

           NEWOBJ(STRSEU)
 ```

-### Build STRSEUAUD command and CL program in IFORGIT library:
+### Build the STRSEUARC command and CL program in IFORGIT library:
 ❗Requires the STRSEUORIG command to already exist as renamed above.

 #### Build the STRSEUARC CL command
 ```